How to Tell If Frederic Remington Paintings Are the Original Ones

 Conclusion

 Remington bronze replicas are not considered “genuine” or “original.”
 If you are unsure if something is authentic or not, think about the asking price and the circumstances surrounding its sale.
+You can then evaluate the Frederic Remington original prints value.
 Even though none of these terms apply, Remington bronze copies are occasionally sold as “original,” “estate,” “older,” “signed,” and “vintage.”

 Buyers are frequently persuaded to pay considerably more than the replicas are worth.
 Genuine Remington bronzes or paintings are typically impossible for less than $75,000 anywhere.